 If you or a loved one has been seriously injured in a bus accident in Indiana, you should speak to a bus accident lawyer at Craig, Kelley & Faultless as soon as you are able.
 Allowing us to review your case and set the legal process in motion within the first two weeks after your accident can lay the foundation for building a persuasive case for compensation.

 It is helpful to work quickly after a bus accident to determine what happened and who is at fault.
-Our legal team moves promptly to:

 - Photograph and measure the accident scene and secure any videotape evidence of the accident.